What is the stock market crash of 1929 often called? The Great Crash

 Historical Parallels and Aftermath: Lessons from a Decade of Despair

-The crash of 1929 bears striking similarities to other financial calamities like the South Sea Bubble of 1720 and the Panic of 1873.
+The 1929 crash bears striking similarities to other financial calamities, such as the South Sea Bubble of 1720 and the Panic of 1873.
 All were driven by speculative excess, mass hysteria, and the allure of quick riches, creating unsustainable bubbles destined to burst.

 The 1929 crash ushered in the devastating Great Depression, marked by global economic stagnation, widespread poverty, and record unemployment.
 The human cost was immense, with images of jobless breadlines, evicted families, and shuttered businesses etched into history.